-Task List: Module 2 Planning My Unit Task List

-Check each box when the following tasks are completed then click on the "Save Changes" button.

-Show Module 2: Planning My Unit.
-Keep previous modules open.
-Review Module 2 and the embedded Facilitation Tips.
-Review the Course Schedule to ensure accuracy.
-Review the Pedagogical Practices for Module 2.
+Task List: Module 2 Planning My Unit Task List Task List Prepare for the Course Orientation Check each box when the following tasks are completed then Face-to-Face click on the "Save Changes" button.
+Module 1 Teaching with Projects Module 2 Planning My Unit Show Module 2: Planning My Unit.
+Keep previous modules Module 3 Making Connections Module 4 Creating Samples of Learning open.
+Module 5 Assessing Student Projects Review Module 2 and the embedded Facilitation Tips.
+Module 6 Planning Student Success Module 7 Facilitating with Technology Review the Course Schedule to ensure accuracy.
+Module 8 Showcasing Unit Portfolios Review the Pedagogical Practices for Module 2.
 Practice setting up the initial discussion thread for Activity 5: Creating a Presentation about My Unit

-- 4. Review the tasks listed for each section.
-Check each box when a task is completed. - 5.
-If a task name is shown as a hyperlink, click the link to access the management feature (such as Post an Announcement) or document directly.
+4. Review the tasks listed for each section.
+Check each box when a task is completed.

+5. If a task name is shown as a hyperlink, click the link to access the management feature (such as Post an Announcement) or document directly.